routegy/routegy-docs/app/docs/tutorial/streamline-curbside.md

 Next step is to create a new [location](/reference/locations/) for our curbside touchpoint.
 If you already have a location that you'd like to use, you can skip this step and go directly to [Step 3](#step-3-create-a-new-touchpoint).

-Create a new location by dragging a location icon into a desired parent location.
+Create a new location by clicking the location icon or dragging the location icon into the desired parent location.

 <p align="center">
 	<img src="/images/curbside-pickup/location-drag-drop.png" width="90%">
 </p>

-Then, give your new location a name, description (optional) and click **Create Location** button.
+Then, give your new location a name, description (optional), and click the **Create Location** button.

 <p align="center">
 	<img src="/images/curbside-pickup/location-dialog.png" width="75%">